-Kyrgyzstan Compensation Laws
+Kyrgyz Republic Compensation Laws

 Keep in mind that your employment contract needs to meet the minimum requirements, whether those come from Kyrgyzstan labor laws or a collective bargaining agreement (CBA).
 Although CBAs are not very common in the country, you still need to see if your industry has one, as it could outline separate laws.

-Guaranteed Benefits for Employees in Kyrgyzstan
+Guaranteed Benefits in the Kyrgyz Republic

 Maternity leave is another important statutory benefit.
 Female employees should get 136 calendar days of maternity leave — 70 before the birth and 56 after the birth.
 The state social insurance pays for this leave instead of the employer, but female employees may also be eligible for unpaid maternity leave until a child reaches 18 months old.

-Restrictions for Compensation and Benefits
+Restrictions for Benefits and Compensation

-Work With Globalization Partners
+Choose Globalization Partners Today

 Globalization Partners helps make it easy to expand to foreign countries such as the Kyrgyz Republic, or Kyrgyzstan as it’s commonly known.
 Contact us today to learn more about Kyrgyz Republic benefits and compensation outsourcing.